Arctic strategy of the University of Oulu

 Arctic research at the University of Oulu

-Arctic research at the University of Oulu is an integral part of its overall strategy and merges with each of its five focus areas.
+Arctic research at the University of Oulu is an integral part of its overall strategy and merges with the multidisciplinary research of its research units and faculties.
 The objectives and actions presented in the Arctic strategy are also aligned with the Arctic strategies of Finland and the European Union.
 The strengths of the University of Oulu within this context stem from its northern location, disciplinary spectrum and well-integrated national and international research co-operation.

 Towards a Sustainable Arctic Knowledge Society

 The Arctic is tightly connected to the rest of the world.
 Our strategic focus is to build an Arctic which is sustainable in keeping the region as a homeland for its inhabitants, including Sàmi and the society resilient in the context of ecological, cultural, social, political and economic sustainability.
 For achieving it, the collaboration with industry, civil society and policy makers combined with transdisciplinary research and education enable the University of Oulu to address the growing interest in the resources of the Arctic and related economic opportunities in a sustainable way e.g., in tourism, fishing, forestry, energy production and mining.

 At the centre of the strategy is the Sustainable Arctic Knowledge Society which can be achieved with education and research done together via exchange of knowledge with stakeholders such as business, state, civil society and environment.